babiri/CityMakeover/README.md

-Rails app generated created by the Pedro, Fermin, and Luis.
+CityMakeover 'Rails' app created by Pedro, Fermin, and Luis.